 BENEFITING: Casa Myrna Vazquez, Inc.

-•Three Boston-based shelters for survivors who are homeless due to domestic and dating violence.
+- Three Boston-based shelters for women, teens and children who are homeless and in crisis due to domestic and/or family violence.

-•Education, outreach and public awareness, including annual campaigns on mass transit systems statewide about domestic and dating violence.
+- Education, outreach and public awareness campaigns on mass transit systems statewide about domestic and dating violence.